System settings

 assign the system time of your workstation assign your workstation’s system time to the Hub, in case the given time servers can’t be reached

-Save saves the settings
+Savesaves the settings

-Cancel cancels the operation
+Cancelcancels the operation

 Logging

-See the Logging, reset and troubleshooting section.
+See the Logging and reset section.